awsdocs/amazon-mwaa-user-guide/doc_source/t-create-update-environment.md

 ### I tried to select a VPC and received a "Network Failure" error<a name="t-network-failure"></a>

 We recommend the following steps:
-+ If you see a "Network Failure" error when you try to select a VPC when creating your environment, turn off any in\-browser proxies that are running, and then try again\.
++ If you see a "Network Failure" error when you try to select an Amazon VPC when creating your environment, turn off any in\-browser proxies that are running, and then try again\.

-### I received a service, partition, or resource "must be passed" error<a name="t-service-partition"></a>
+### I tried to create an environment and received a service, partition, or resource "must be passed" error<a name="t-service-partition"></a>

 We recommend the following steps:
-+ This may be because the S3 URI you entered for the S3 bucket for your environment includes a '/' at the end of the URI\.
-To resolve this issue, remove the '/' in the S3 bucket path\.
-The value should be an S3 URI in the following format:
++ You may be receiving this error because the URI you specified for your Amazon S3 bucket includes a '/' at the end of the URI\.
+We recommend removing the '/' in the path\.
+The value should be in the following format:

   ```
   s3://your-bucket-name